 Max Marriott’s Anim is the realisation of his dream to make wine in Tasmania from grapes he farms.
 While those vines are owned by others, that commitment to making wine from the ground up was never going to be compromised.
-He works mainly with chardonnay and pinot noir, though a field blend of red and white varieties and a pinot blanc and sauvignon blanc blend that spends over two months on skins also feature.
-Working organically (not certified) is the cornerstone for Marriott, with the work in the vineyards the biggest quality driver, and winemaking a thing he will talk about somewhat reluctantly.
+He works mainly with pinot noir, with three reds and a rosé made, chardonnay and aromatic whites are also a feature, though a field blend of red and white varieties and a pét-nat made from grapes and Sturmer Pippin apples also cropped up in the 2021 vintage.
+Working organically (not certified) is the cornerstone for Marriott, with the work in the vineyards the biggest quality driver, and winemaking a thing he will talk about more reluctantly.

 “We have a range of fun wines, and then more serious wines,” says Marriott.
 “The former a product of curiosity and the idea of wine as a social lubricant, the latter based on experience around the world with the more noble varieties.
 All our wines are the product of fruit that we farm ourselves, to yield transparent wines expressive of site.
 Vineyard zealot, winery agnostic.

 “Anim is about sourcing fruit from vineyards that we lease, manage or oversee.
 In our model, all the emphasis is placed on the farming.
 Winemaking is attentive yet minimally intervened.
 Production is very small.
 We created Anim as a family project, creative outlet and gambit to challenge the rhetoric and narrative of Australian wine.”